 Sotrender is happy to present the 10th edition of Twitter Trends UK – the first comprehensive report on the Twitter industry in the United Kingdom.
-We analysed reach, engagement, customer service, and content on Twitter in 11 integral industries.
+We analyzed reach, engagement, customer service, and content on Twitter in 11 integral industries.
 What are the biggest UK Twitter profiles?
 Which ones know how to engage their fans?
 Read the report and learn a little bit more about the social media landscape in the United Kingdom.

 The report contains data for 11 different industries present on Twitter in the UK.
 These are: All UK Brands, Alcohol, Banks, IT/Electronics, Beverages, Beer, Politics, Retail, Cars, Sweets, and Telecommunication.